-The City shall develop and maintain a ten-year capital planning process (beginning with the FY 2020-22 Biennial Capital Improvement Program budget) that includes a Biennial Capital Improvement Program budget and is approved and adopted by the City Council as part of the budget process.
+The City shall develop and maintain a Ten-Year capital planning process (beginning with the FY 2020-22 Biennial Capital Improvement Program Budget) that includes a Biennial Capital Improvement Program budget and is approved and adopted by the City Council as part of the budget process.
 The capital plan is informed by the City’s Ten-Year forecasting process.
 (On June 9, 2020, responding to the severe economic downturn resulting from the COVID-19 pandemic, the City Council authorized suspension of 10-year forecasting from July 1, 2020 to June 30, 2023; 5-year forecasts will be conducted during this time.)

 The decision to utilize debt to fund all or a portion of a capital project first requires an analysis by the Finance Department of how the debt will be repaid.
 The source of revenues to repay the debt must be identified and the impact of repayment of the debt on existing budget commitments must be assessed.